julzhk/django-stdimage/README.md

 for automated deletions in version 1.3.

 Since version 5, this package supports a `delete_orphans` argument.
-It will delete orphaned files, should a file be delete or replaced via Django form or and object with a `StdImageField` be deleted.
-It will not be deleted if the field value is changed or reassigned programatically.
-In those rare cases, you will need to handle proper deletion yourself.
+It will delete orphaned files, should a file be deleted or replaced via a Django form and the object with the `StdImageField` be deleted.
+It will not delete files if the field value is changed or reassigned programatically.
+In these rare cases, you will need to handle proper deletion yourself.

 ```python